dmnunez1993/django-admin-utils/README.md

 # django-admin-utils

-Set of tools I commonly use in the admin interface on django projects
+Set of tools I commonly use in the admin interface on django projects.

 ## How to use